entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-api.md

 }
 ```

-This file is not used outside of local testing.
-The configuration data of installed bundles are provided by the Entando instance.
+This file contains data used for local development only.
 The commands that add and remove API claims update `mfe-config.json` automatically.